weipin/Swift-URITemplate/README.md

 public func ExpandURITemplate(template: String, values: AnyObject) -> String
 ```

 The parameter `template` is the template to expand.
-The parameter `values` is an
+The parameter `values` is the
-object to provide values when the function expands the template.
+object which provides values for expanding.

 Values
 ----